 There is a difference in where the doctrine comes from.
 The doctrine of Christ is truth, and when taught with the Holy Ghost, it comes with power and conviction to the soul.
 Unfortunately, Christ’s original doctrine has been reinterpreted so many times down through the centuries that it is sometimes difficult to know which version of the doctrine is the truth.
-Only the true doctrine will save us, so it is in Satan’s best interest to have so many counterfeits out there that it is almost impossible to tell which is the one that will actually save us.
+Only the true doctrine will save us, so it is in Satan’s best interest to have so many counterfeits out there that it is almost impossible to tell which is correct.

 If any man will do his will, he shall know of the doctrine, whether it be of God, or whether I speak of myself.
 (John 7:17)

-One way to learn of the truthfulness of a doctrine is to live it.
+The best way to learn of the truthfulness of a doctrine is to live it.
 The scriptures teach us that only when we have exercised faith in a doctrine and lived it will we receive the confirmation from the Holy Ghost that the doctrine is true.
-It then becomes our responsibility to live that doctrine because that will be one of the sources of our happiness and freedom from sin.
+It then becomes our responsibility to continue to live that doctrine because that is one of the sources of our happiness and freedom from sin.
 This is why learning true doctrine is so important — true doctrine or teachings is our ticket out of the clutches of sin and the punishments that go with it.